Typeface: Sizing

 The size of typefaces and fonts is traditionally measured in points; point has been defined differently at different times, but now the most popular is the Desktop Publishing point of 1/72 in (0.0139 in).
-When specified in typographic sizes (points, kyus), the height of an em-square, an invisible box which is typically a bit larger than the distance from the tallest ascender to the lowest descender, is scaled to equal the specified size.
+When specified in typographic sizes, such as points or kyus, the height of an em-square, an invisible box which is typically a bit larger than the distance from the tallest ascender to the lowest descender, is scaled to equal the specified size.
 For example, when setting Helvetica at 12 point, the em square defined in the Helvetica font is scaled to 12 points or 1/6 in.
 Yet no particular element of 12-point Helvetica need measure exactly 12 points.

-Frequently measurement in non-typographic units (feet, inches, meters) will be of the cap-height, the height of the capital letters.
-Font size is also commonly measured in millimeters (mm) and qs (a quarter of a millimeter, kyu in romanized Japanese) and inches.
+Frequently measurement in non-typographic units—feet, inches, meters—is of the cap-height, the height of the capital letters.
+Font size is also commonly measured in millimeters (mm) and qs—which is a quarter of a millimeter, kyu in romanized Japanese—and inches.

+Simply scaling a shape to be larger or smaller does not necessarily produce an aesthetically pleasing result.
+The intended physical viewing size of a font is called its optical size.